UK police detain 2 suspects after train stabbings leave 9 people with life-threatening injuries

 “We’re conducting urgent enquiries to establish what has happened, and it could take some time before we are in a position to confirm anything further,” Chief Superintendent Chris Casey said.
 “At this early stage it would not be appropriate to speculate on the causes of the incident.”

-The attack took place as the train from Doncaster in northern England to London’s King’s Cross station headed south toward Huntingdon, a market town a few miles northwest of the university city of Cambridge.
+The attack took place as the train from Doncaster in northern England to London’s King’s Cross station was about halfway through its 2-hour journey and approaching Huntingdon, a market town a few miles northwest of the university city of Cambridge.

 Passenger Olly Foster told the BBC he heard people shouting “run, run, there’s a guy literally stabbing everyone,” and initially thought it might have been a Halloween prank.
 But as passengers pushed past him to get away, he noticed his hand was covered in blood from a chair he had leaned on.